HomeTravel & TourismBest 5 Things to Do in Illinois: Explore the Hidden Gems

 Don’t overlook a picturesque bike tour, which is one of the greatest ways to take in the city’s fall colors while visiting Chicago.
 Now is the ideal time to visit Lincoln Park, Jackson Park, the 606 Bloomington Trail, and the Lakefront Trail, since the weather is just beginning to cool off.
 In Illinois, Jackson Park boasts a vibrant lakefront and the Japanese Garden of the Phoenix, while Lincoln Park’s lagoons display flaming fall colors.
 The 18-mile Lakefront Trail along Lake Michigan is ideal for observing the changing colors, and the 606 Bloomington Trail offers a 20-foot-high perspective of the fall color scheme.

 One of the top fall activities in Illinois is a trip to Richardson Adventure Farm in Spring Grove, which has the biggest corn maze in the world.
 As you traverse the imposing 10-mile track that meanders through 28 acres of corn, bring along a bottle of water, patience, and a strong sense of direction.
 Four smaller mazes make up the huge maze, but this doesn’t make the puzzle any simpler to solve.
-To assist you identify the optimal pathways, look for three bridges and other checkpoints scattered throughout.
-Before leaving for home, take advantage of the farm’s additional family-friendly attractions in Illinois, including as the pumpkin patch, wagon rides, slides, food sellers, and more.
+To assist you in identifying the optimal pathways, look for three bridges and other checkpoints scattered throughout.
+Before leaving for home, take advantage of the farm’s additional family-friendly attractions in Illinois, including the pumpkin patch, wagon rides, slides, food sellers, and more.

-Grab a Basket and go Apple Picking
+Grab a Basket and go, Apple Picking

 An Illinois fall guide wouldn’t be complete without a section on apple picking.
-There are plenty of lovely orchards to visit, making it one of Illinois’ most well-liked outdoor customs.
+There are plenty of lovely orchards to visit, making it one of Illinois’ most well-liked outdoor activities.
 The Royal Oak Farm Orchard in Harvard and the Jonamac Orchard in Malta are two that are well worth your time.
 On 105 acres, Jonamac boasts more than 20,000 apple trees, apple cannons, wagon rides, a train, and a distinctive Cider House with a patio where you may sip on a variety of apple wines, hard ciders, and specialty brews.
 In addition to 30 different types of apples, Royal Oak has an exciting apple tree maze and a sweet bakery that is well-known for its delicious apple cider donuts.

 Savor Wine Harvest Season in the Forest